-In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, 1074.
-SARC can be reached by phone number at 270-745-5004 [270-745-3030 TTY] or via email at sarc.connect@wku.edu.
-Please do not request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from the Student Accessibility Resource Center.
+In compliance with university policy, students with disabilities who require academic and/or auxiliary accommodations must contact the Student Accessibility Resource Center (SARC) or via email at sarc.connect@wku.edu.
+Please do not request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from SARC.

-Any student who is admitted into the WKU Nursing Program and has a letter of accommodation form from the Student Accessibility Resource Center (SARC) requesting testing accommodations will be required to take all exams requiring accommodations at SARC.
+Any student who is admitted into the WKU Nursing Program and has a Faculty Notification Letter (FNL) from SARC requesting testing accommodations will be required to take all exams requiring accommodations at SARC.
 This standardized procedure will provide the proper testing environment and promote student success.

-If an instructor believes a requested accommodation will change the fundamental nature or essential curricular components of the course or program, this will be conveyed to the student and the Student Accessibility Resource Center (SARC).
+If an instructor believes a requested accommodation will change the fundamental nature or essential curricular components of the course or program, this will be conveyed to the student and SARC.
 This is particularly true where an academic program is designed to prepare students for a profession in which licensure or accreditation requirements must be met, and the requested accommodation will require or result in an unacceptable deviation from the established norm.
 For more information regarding Reasonable Accommodations please see Appendix D.